dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 <iframe src="http://giphy.com/embed/cJ0X2Xudyecw0" width="480" height="288" frameBorder="0" class="giphy-embed"></iframe>

 ???
-* html not like python and Java
+* html not like python and Java - no logic
 * just like this cat is not really a panda
 * It is a descriptor language.
+  * describes what things are
+  * not how they work or look